ShabbirHussain7/test-cpl-web/_reports/fingerprint-rtt.md

 authors:
   - Robert Stanley
   - Wayne Wang
+affiliations: Censored Planet at the University of Michigan
 border: yes

 research: "The Discriminative Power of Cross-layer RTTs in Fingerprinting Proxy Traffic"
 link: "assets/timing-ndss.pdf"
-writers: "D. Xue, R. Stanley, P. Kumar, and R. Ensafi" "Proceedings of the Network and Distributed System Security (NDSS) Symposium 2025, February 24-28."
+writers: "D. Xue, R. Stanley, P. Kumar, and R. Ensafi"
+appearing: "Proceedings of the Network and Distributed System Security (NDSS) Symposium 2025, February 24-28."
 ---
 _This post highlights findings discussed in the [NDSS 2025](https://www.ndss-symposium.org/ndss2025) paper [The Discriminative Power of Cross-layer RTTs in Fingerprinting Proxy Traffic](https://www.ndss-symposium.org/ndss-paper/the-discriminative-power-of-cross-layer-rtts-in-fingerprinting-proxy-traffic/)._

 Users' Internet traffic has seen more and more interference from firewalls and middleboxes along the network path.
 This includes censorship, filtering, and throttling of user traffic.
 The dominant way to get around these restrictions and interferences is to send your traffic through an encrypted tunnel.
 A user behind a firewall encapsulates their traffic inside a tunnel, which carries the traffic to a proxy server outside the censor's control and then forwards the traffic to its final destination.
 The tunnel encrypts the traffic within, so that even if the user is trying to access a blocked website, the firewall will not see this, and will not be triggered.